Syncing 10,000 leads/mo? GET A DEMO

 The implementation of SameSite cookies is designed to restrict cookies to default first-party access, asking businesses to specifically mark cookies for third-party contexts.

 The Developer Tools console provides a warning when a page contains any cross-site cookies that are missing the required settings.
-If you notice these warnings whilst viewing your site in Developer Tools, that may mean cookies which support features on your site are not properly configured.
+If you notice these warnings whilst viewing your site in Developer Tools, that may mean cookies that support features on your site are not properly configured.

 How does Mozilla use SameSite cookies?

 If there is no SameSite attribute specified, Firefox default sets cookies as Lax.
-With this change, developers have the option to opt-in to unrestricted use by explicitly setting their SameSite to None, which implies that cookies will be attached to any request for an origin, in spite of who initiated it.
+Following this change, developers have the option to opt-in to unrestricted use by explicitly setting their SameSite to None, which implies that cookies will be attached to any request for an origin, in spite of who initiated it.

 Facebook CAPI solution